-- 4.19.
+- 4.22.
 Based on the information set out above, a detailed noise model of the commercial and industrial operations has been developed.
-The model has been used to inform the assessment of these sources. - 4.20.
+The model has been used to inform the assessment of these sources. - 4.23.
 The specific sound levels have been derived based on the cumulative noise levels from the various operations in the vicinity of the site within the noise model.
-The specific sound level has been calculated to include the proposed 4m high screening. - 4.21.
-The residual sound levels used have been derived from the results of the noise survey at MP4 and MP5, in the absence of commercial and industrial operations.
+The specific sound level has been calculated to include the proposed 4m high screening. - 4.24.
+The residual sound levels have been derived from the measured data at position MP4 in the absence of commercial operators.
+This position has been chosen as it is considered representative of the acoustic environment at receptors at the proposed development.

-4.22.
-Where appropriate, the representative background sound levels have been derived from the measured data at positions MP4 and MP5.
-The representative background sound levels are 39dB $L{A90,T}$ and 33dB $L{A90,T}$ during the day and night at position MP4, and 39dB $L{A90,T}$ and 37dB $L{A90,T}$ during the day and night at position MP5.
+4.25.
+Where appropriate, the representative background sound levels have been derived from the measured data at position MP4.
+The representative background sound levels are 39dB $L{A90,T}$ and 33dB $L{A90,T}$ during the day and night at position MP4

-4.23.
-The assessment has been divided into two groups of receptors, dwellings closest to Redstone Tyres and Ford Lane Industrial Estate and dwellings closest to Ford Airfield Industrial Estate and Grundon Recycling Centre.
+4.26.
+The assessment has been divided into two groups of receptors, dwellings closest to Biffa Waste Services, Rudford Industrial Estate and Ford Airfield Market & Car Boot and dwellings closest to Ford Airfield Industrial Estate, Grundon Recycling Centre and Ford Airfield Market & Car Boot.

-4.24.
+4.27.
+The majority of the surrounding operations take place during the day only, with the exception of Styropack, Biffa and Ford Airfield Market and Car Boot Sale.
 BS 4142 states that the standard is not intended to be applied to the assessment of indoor sound levels.

-As these operations take place during the day only, it is considered appropriate to assess the closest proposed private gardens, to determine the level of impact.
+4.28.
+As most of the operations take place during the day only, it is considered appropriate to assess the closest proposed private gardens, to determine the level of impact during the day.